-Here CoQ's printout is a warning that all local hypotheses have been discharged in the statement of refl_if, which now becomes a general theorem in the first-order language declared in section Predicate_calculus.
+All the local hypotheses have been discharged in the statement of refl_if, which now becomes a general theorem in the first-order language declared in section Predicate_calculus.
 In this particular example, the use of section R_sym_trans has not been really significant, since we could have instead stated theorem refl_if in its general form, and done basically the same proof, obtaining R_symmetric and R_transitive as local hypotheses by initial intros rather than as global hypotheses in the context.
 But if we had pursued the theory by proving more theorems about relation R, we would have obtained all general statements at the closing of the section, with minimal dependencies on the hypotheses of symmetry and transitivity.